Pete Herzog | 3 MIN READ

 Cybersecurity exists until you are breached.
 That makes it difficult to be sure you’re doing the right things and it’s a drastic consequence to pay for being wrong.

-This is Part One of my exploration into the how, what, and why of breach simulation technologies on cybersecurity.
+This article is Part One in a series on the how, what, and why of breach simulation.

 The main thing many companies do to offset cybersecurity risk is to reduce their vulnerabilities so attacks don’t have so many ways in.
 This is generally known as “getting rid of the low-hanging fruit.”
 And it’s done through vulnerability scanning or automatic patching.
 That helps to minimize attack success but unless it’s frequent and continuous, it will still leave a gap.